avishayil/caponeme/README.md

 ## Disclaimer

-This CloudFormation template is **NOT** intended for a production account / environment.
+This CloudFormation template is **NOT** intended for deployment in a production account / environment.
 It is an example for a vulnerable web application that allows AWS credentials being compormised.
-Please use this with **CATION**.
+Please use this with **CAUTION** and consider using new AWS account for this kind of experiment.

 ## What is Capital One Breach?